stefan-zobel/minifuture/README.md

 # minifuture

-A CompletableFuture backport reduced to the essentials
+A stripped to the bones CompletableFuture backport for Java >= 6 and Android (API level < 24).

+## LICENSE

+GNU General Public License, version 2, [with the Classpath Exception](https://github.com/stefan-zobel/minifuture/blob/master/GPL_ClasspathException)  (and [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/) for JSR-166 derived code)